Psychiatry and Behavioral Health

 - Crisis intervention

 Research evaluating 29 AI chatbot agents responding to simulated suicidal crisis scenarios found chatbots should be contraindicated for suicidal patients.
 Their strong tendency to validate can accentuate self-destructive ideation and turn impulses into action (Nature Scientific Reports, 2025).
+A Stanford/CMU study testing LLM responses to mental health symptoms found models responded appropriately only 45% of the time to delusions and 80% to suicidal ideation, while also exhibiting stigma toward patients with schizophrenia and alcohol dependence (Moore et al., 2025, preprint).

 NLP for Clinical Documentation